0b10010010/MotorlabMBD/README.md

 - [ ] create a new Simulink diagram for Simulink_Motorlab to remove PIL bug
 ## Simulink
 - [ ] create a derivative filter to get velocity from position
+- [ ] switch in the dashboard to alternate between position and speed control
 - [ ] edit HIL Simulink model to send the data (all 2048 by n fields containing position, velocity, etc.) back to host PC when a button is pressed.

 ## MATLAB Data Handle